Los Angeles school year begins amid fears over immigration enforcement

 “This is the exact type of incident that traumatizes our communities; it cannot repeat itself,” he added.

-Administrators at two elementary schools previously denied entry to officials from the Department of Homeland Security in April, and immigration agents have been seen in vehicles outside schools.
+Administrators at two elementary schools previously denied entry to Department of Homeland Security officials in April, and immigration agents have been seen in vehicles outside schools.

 DHS did not immediately respond to an email seeking comment.